FRRouting/frr/doc/developer/process-architecture.rst

 The basis for the integration of pthreads and the event system is a lightweight wrapper for both systems implemented in :file:`lib/frr_pthread.[ch]`.
-The header provides a core datastructure, ``struct frr_pthread``, that encapsulates structures from both POSIX threads and :file:`thread.[ch]`.
-In particular, this datastructure has a pointer to a ``threadmaster`` that runs within the pthread.
+The header provides a core datastructure, ``struct frr_pthread``, that encapsulates structures from both POSIX threads and :file:`event.c`, :file:`frrevent.h`.
+In particular, this
+datastructure has a pointer to a ``threadmaster`` that runs within the pthread.
 It also has fields for a name as well as start and stop functions that have signatures similar to the POSIX arguments for ``pthread_create()``.